RESTyard/RESTyard/README.md

-# Web Api Hypermedia Extensions
+# RESTyard (formerly know as Web Api Hypermedia Extensions)

+**NOTE: This repository is not maintained anymore.
+Moved to [https://github.com/orgs/RESTyard/repositories](https://github.com/orgs/RESTyard/repositories)**

 This project consists of a set of Extensions for Web Api 2 Core projects.
 The purpose is to assist in building restful Web services using the [Siren Hypermedia Format](https://github.com/kevinswiber/siren) with much less coding.
 Using the Extensions it is possible to return HypermediaObjects as C# classes.
 Routes for HypermediaObjects and Actions are built using extended attribute routing.